Paying out-of-pocket for a rental car can quickly drain your savings. Read on to determine if your insurance will pay for a rental car during repairs.

 It’s common to wait until you need a rental car to ask yourself, “Does my car insurance cover rental cars?”
 Most auto insurance companies list this coverage as “rental car reimbursement” or similar.
 You are not required to use your rental car reimbursement coverage, but it is a nice perk if and when needed.

-If you have the appropriate coverage selected and you have an open claim, your insurance covers the cost of your rental car typically.
+If you have the appropriate coverage selected and you have an open claim, your insurance can help cover the cost of your rental car typically.
 Car insurance companies award rental car coverage regardless of who’s determined to be at fault in the accident if that’s the cause for the filed claim.

 You must have rental reimbursement coverage as part of your insurance policy for the insurance company to cover the cost of your rental.
 If you do not have this specific coverage selected, you are responsible for any costs incurred by renting a car while your car is in the shop.
 These statements apply when an active insurance claim is in process, regardless of who was determined to be at fault in the case of an accident.